|University of Michigan, B.S.|

-However, it became clear during high school that it was biology rather than engineering which was his true passion.
-This led him to attend the University of Michigan where he majored in Biology and taught undergraduate Biochemistry.
-He then continued on to graduate school to study Biochemistry at the University of Maryland.
+However, it became clear during high school that it was biology, rather than engineering, that was his true passion.
+This led him to attend the University of Michigan, where he majored in biology and taught undergraduate biochemistry.
+He then continued on to graduate school to study biochemistry at the University of Maryland.

 While at Maryland, Samir heard Craig Venter speak about the genomics revolution.
 Venter’s Institute for Genomic Research (TIGR) had recently sequenced the first complete genome (a bacterium frequently associated with influenza infections) in record time using automated, state-of-the-art technology.
 What would have taken weeks in graduate school now took minutes at TIGR.
 Venter had also signed a historic deal with SmithKline Beecham to identify the important genes responsible for human disease.
 Sensing a paradigm shift in the making, Samir joined TIGR to work on the genome of Arabidopsis thaliana, a member of the mustard family, which was a model organism for understanding agricultural staples such as rice, corn, and wheat.
 Soon Samir was promoted to run the project both within TIGR and internationally as the chairperson of the Arabidopsis Genome Initiative (AGI).
 Under his direction, the project was completed years before schedule and well under budget, culminating in a historic publication in Nature in December of 2000.